The Gift (Game of Thrones)

 "The Gift" is the seventh episode of the fifth season of HBO's medieval fantasy television series Game of Thrones, and the 47th overall.
 The episode was directed by Miguel Sapochnik, his directorial debut for the series, and written by series co-creators David Benioff and D. B. Weiss.
 It first aired on May 24, 2015.

-The episode received positive reviews from critics and achieved a viewership of 5.5 million during its initial airing in the United States.
+The episode received positive reviews from critics, mainly praising the scenes in Meereen and the final scene, and achieved a viewership of 5.5 million during its initial airing in the United States.
 For her performance in the episode as Olenna Tyrell, Diana Rigg received a nomination for Outstanding Guest Actress in a Drama Series at the 67th Primetime Emmy Awards.
 This episode marks the final appearance for Peter Vaughan (Maester Aemon).

 Plot

 At the Wall

 Jon and Tormund leave for Hardhome.
 Before they leave, Sam gives Jon a bag of dragonglass weapons, reminding him of their use against the White Walkers.

 Sam and Gilly visit Maester Aemon, who dies in the night.
 Gilly is attacked by two brothers.
 Sam attempts to intervene and is badly beaten before Ghost scares them off.
-Gilly tends to Sam and the two have sex.
+Gilly tends to Sam and the two finally consummate their relationship.

 In the North

 Sansa, whom Ramsay has imprisoned in her bedchamber, asks Reek to signal for help, but instead he tells Ramsay.
-Ramsay flays the maid from whom Sansa learned the signal, but while forcing Sansa to look on her body she discreetly steals a corkscrew; she also learns that Jon has become Lord Commander.
+Ramsay flays the maid from whom Sansa learned the signal, and takes Sansa to look on her body.
+During the encounter, she also learns that Jon has become Lord Commander and discreetly steals a corkscrew.

 Stannis' troops are trapped at their camp by a snowstorm.
-Davos suggests returning to Castle Black to wait out the winter, but Stannis replies that doing so could delay them for years.
-Melisandre assures Stannis that she saw a vision of his victory, but asks for permission to sacrifice Shireen to R'hllor.
-Stannis is disgusted and refuses.
+Davos suggests returning to Castle Black to wait out the winter, but Stannis refuses to waver.
+Melisandre assures Stannis that she saw a vision of his victory in the snow, and asks for permission to sacrifice Shireen to R'hllor.
+Stannis refuses.

 In Meereen

 Daenerys and Daario discuss her pending marriage to Hizdahr zo Loraq.

 Jorah and Tyrion are sold to a slaver, Yezzan, who is looking for fighters for the reopening of the fighting pits.
-They fight in front of Daenerys.
-Jorah reveals himself to Daenerys and tells her he brought her a gift: Tyrion.
+While fighting in front of Daenerys, Jorah reveals himself and tells her he brought her a gift: Tyrion.